Skip to main content

 Maine Philanthropy Center Resources

 Maine Philanthropy Center's Directory of Maine Grantmakers is a unique resource containing up-to-date profiles of over 400 funders that have a history of supporting Maine nonprofits.
-The Directory is available online (MPC members) or in print (available for all).
+The Directory is available online (MPC members) or in person through our Grant Research Support Appointments (available for all).
 Learn more about the Directory of Maine Grantmakers.

 MPC hosts free virtual grant research tutorials every month.
 We give an overview of grant research best practices and give a demo of how to use MPC's Directory of Maine Grantmakers and Candid's Foundation Directory.